CodingForFunAndProfit/OrganizerApi/README.md

 ## Workflow

--   VSCODE
+## Pre-Release Phase

+-   alpha-phase: develop on master and push them directly to github & heroku, for testing and setup
+-   start with the normal workflow in beta-phase

+## Normal workflow

+-   work on feature branches
 -   development db synchronized, test db with migrations, production db with migrations
--   feature commit to github
+-   push featurebranch
+-   pull request
--   merge on successful tests and deliver to production
+-   merge and deploy to staging
--   master -> featurebranch -> push -> test -> merge -> deploy to staging
+-   short staging test -> promote to production
+-   delete feature branch

 ### GIT